 16. Louie Banks

-Photographer Louie Banks displays his work on a homepage with a selection of shoots, for magazines including i-D, Sleek, and Tatler.
+Photographer Louie Banks displays his work on a homepage with a selection of shoots for magazines including i-D, Sleek, and Tatler.
 He’s also shot celebs like Lindsay Lohan, Amber Rose, and Ellie Goulding.
+This combination of high-profile brands and celebrities interspersed within the home page demonstrates Banks’ credibility and experience as a fashion photographer.

 17. Danny Lim